Assyriology: Terminology

-The term was first used by Ernest Renan in 1859 as a parallel to the term Egyptology, in a discussion of the translation of Assyrian terms from other cuneiform languages.
+The term was first used by French Orientalist and Semitic scholar Ernest Renan in 1859 as a parallel to the term Egyptology, in a discussion of the translation of Assyrian terms from other cuneiform languages.
 By 1897 Fritz Hommel described the term as misleading, and today the International Association for Assyriology itself calls the term "old-fashioned".

-The term is widely considered ambiguous, being defined in different ways by different scholars in the field.
+The term is defined in different ways by different scholars in the field.
 Today, alternate terms such as "cuneiform studies" or "study of the Ancient Near East" are also used.

-Originally Assyriology referred primarily to the study of the texts in the Assyrian language discovered in quantity in the north of modern-day Iraq, ancient Assyria, following their initial discovery at Khorsabad in 1843.
+Originally Assyriology referred primarily to the study of Assyrian texts discovered in the north of modern-day Iraq, ancient Assyria, following their initial discovery at Khorsabad in 1843.
 Although the decipherment of Old Persian cuneiform had taken place prior, much of the subsequent decipherment of cuneiform was carried out using the multilingual Achaemenid royal inscriptions, comparing the previously deciphered Persian with the Assyrian cuneiform where used in parallel scripts.
 Usage of the term began to expand after it was noticed that, in addition to Old Persian and Assyrian, the cuneiform script had been used for a sister language, Babylonian.
 Babylonian and Assyrian had diverged around 2000 BCE from their ancestor, an older Semitic language that their speakers referred to as "Akkadian".

 From 1877, excavations at Girsu showed that before Akkadian, cuneiform had been used to write a completely different language, Sumerian.
 "Sumerology" therefore gradually became a branch of Assyriology.
 Subsequent research showed that during the 2nd millennium BC, cuneiform writing had also been used for other languages such as Ugaritic, Hurrian, Hittite or Elamite, which became subsumed under the increasingly ambiguous term Assyriology.
 Today the term designates the study of texts written in cuneiform script, irrespective of whether the script is from Egypt, Sumer, or Assyria.